Consider this quotation

 That said, one helpful rule that applies when designing small, safe experiments is that we seek permission when we want to involve others.

-If another is actively involved – spouse, parent, friend or work colleague – then a permission can make all the difference.
+Getting permission can make all the difference to the outcomes you will generate.
 After all, the other person is then given the chance to say ‘no‘ and you’ll have the experience of a safe experiment requiring us to demonstrate respect to another.

 Also, this outcome does not mean that they will not come back later or, indeed, that you cannot ask them again.
 It often pays to foster curiosity in yourself and other people,

-Once you’ve completed some of this work, you may find it possible to return to the section on AIMS AND OBJECTIVES.
+Once you’ve completed some of this work, you may find it possible to return to the section on:

 If the page raises more questions, than answers, then why not tell us about that and ask a question to take things forward.